JiachengLi1995/UCTopic/README.md

 `phrase_repr` is the phrase embedding (size `[768]`) of the phrase `Los Angeles`. `outputs` has the same format as the outputs from `LUKE`.

 ## UCTopicTool
-We provide a tool `UCTopicTool` built on `UCTopic` for efficient phrase encoding and topic mining (or unsupervised aspect extraction).
+We provide a tool `UCTopicTool` built on `UCTopic` for efficient phrase encoding, topic mining (or unsupervised aspect extraction) or phrase retrieval.

 ### Initialization